Noba1anc3/trash_classify_competition/PyTorch-YOLOv3/README.md

 ```

 ## Train on ModelArts
-1. Zip converted dataset to zipfile
+- Zip converted dataset to zipfile

-2. Path of training and testing set's images are stored in config/train.txt and config/test.txt.
+- Path of training and testing set's images are stored in config/train.txt and config/test.txt.
 They are the address in the virtual container

-3.To use pretrained weights，please upload the model to OBS bucket previously，and add parameter to config
+- To use pretrained weights，please upload the model to OBS bucket previously，and add parameter to config

 `--pretrained_weights = s3://your_bucket/{model}`